-The TPS65983B is a fully-integrated USB Power Delivery (USB-PD) management device providing cable-plug and orientation detection for a USB Type-C and PD plug or receptacle.
-The TPS65983B communicates with the cable and another USB Type-C and PD device at the opposite end of the cable, enables integrated port-power switches, controls an external high-current port-power switch, and multiplexes high-speed data to the port for USB2.0 and supported Alternate Mode sideband information.
-The TPS65983B also controls an attached super-speed multiplexer to simultaneously support USB3.0/3.1 data rates and DisplayPort video.
+The TPS65983 is a fully-integrated USB Power Delivery (USB-PD) management device providing cable plug and orientation detection for a USB Type-C and PD plug or receptacle.
+The TPS65983 communicates with the cable and another USB Type-C and PD device at the opposite end of the cable, enables integrated port power switches, controls an external high current port power switch, and multiplexes high-speed data to the port for USB2.0 and supported Alternate Mode sideband information.
+The TPS65983 also controls an attached super-speed multiplexer to simultaneously support USB3.0/3.1 data rates and DisplayPort video.

-The TPS65983B is divided into six main sections: the USB-PD controller, the cable-plug and orientation detection circuitry, the port-power switches, the port-data multiplexer, the power-management circuitry, and the digital core.
+The TPS65983 is divided into six main sections: the USB-PD controller, the cable plug and orientation detection circuitry, the port power switches, the port data multiplexer, the power management circuitry, and the digital core.

 The USB-PD controller provides the physical layer (PHY) functionality of the USB-PD protocol.
 The USB-PD data is output through either the C_CC1 pin or the C_CC2 pin, depending on the orientation of the reversible USB Type-C cable.
-For a high-level block diagram of the USB-PD physical layer, a description of features, and more detailed circuitry, refer to the [USB-PD Physical Layer](#) section.
+For a high-level block diagram of the USB-PD physical layer, a description of its features and more detailed circuitry, refer to the [USB-PD Physical Layer](#) section.

-The analog circuitry for cable-plug and orientation detection automatically detects a USB Type-C cable-plug insertion and also automatically detects the cable orientation.
-For a high-level block diagram of cable plug and orientation detection, a description of features, and more detailed circuitry, refer to the [Cable Plug and Orientation Detection](#) section.
+The cable plug and orientation detection analog circuitry automatically detects a USB Type-C cable plug insertion and also automatically detects the cable orientation.
+For a high-level block diagram of cable plug and orientation detection, a description of its features and more detailed circuitry, refer to the [Cable Plug and Orientation Detection](#) section.

-The port-power switches provide power to the system port through the VBUS pin and also through the C_CC1 or C_CC2 pins based on the detected plug orientation.
-For a high-level block diagram of the port-power switches, a description of features, and more detailed circuitry, refer to the [Port Power Switches](#) section.
+The port power switches provide power to the system port through the VBUS pin and also through the C_CC1 or C_CC2 pins based on the detected plug orientation.
+For a high-level block diagram of the port power switches, a description of its features and more detailed circuitry, refer to the [Port Power Switches](#) section.

-The port-data multiplexer connects various input pairs to the system port through the C_USB_TP, C_USB_TN, C_USB_BP, C_USB_BN, C_SBU1 and C_SBU2 pins.
-For a high-level block diagram of the port-data multiplexer, a description of features, and more detailed circuitry, refer to the [USB Type-C Port Data Multiplexer](#) section.
+The port data multiplexer connects various input pairs to the system port through the C_USB_TP, C_USB_TN, C_USB_BP, C_USB_BN, C_SBU1 and C_SBU2 pins.
+For a high-level block diagram of the port data multiplexer, a description of its features and more detailed circuitry, refer to the [USB Type-C Port Data Multiplexer](#) section.

-The power-management circuitry receives and provides power to the TPS65983B internal circuitry and to the VOUT_3V3 and LDO_3V3 outputs.
-For a high-level block diagram of the power-management circuitry, a description of features and, more detailed circuitry, refer to the [Power Management](#) section.
+The power management circuitry receives and provides power to the TPS65983 internal circuitry and to the VOUT_3V3 and LDO_3V3 outputs.
+For a high-level block diagram of the power management circuitry, a description of its features and more detailed circuitry, refer to the [Power Management](#) section.

-The digital core provides the engine for receiving, processing, and sending all USB-PD packets as well as handling control of all other TPS65983B functionality.
-A small portion of the digital core contains non-volatile memory, called boot code, which is capable of initializing the TPS65983B and loading a larger, configurable portion of application code into volatile memory in the digital core.
-For a high-level block diagram of the digital core, a description of features and, more detailed circuitry, refer to the [Digital Core](#) section.
+The digital core provides the engine for receiving, processing, and sending all USB-PD packets as well as handling control of all other TPS65983 functionality.
+A small portion of the digital core contains non-volatile memory, called boot code, which is capable of initializing the TPS65983 and loading a larger, configurable portion of application code into volatile memory in the digital core.
+For a high-level block diagram of the digital core, a description of its features and more detailed circuitry, refer to the [Digital Core](#) section.